Commutative algebras of series: Introduction

-The complexity of the equivalence problem depends on the product rule.
+\subparagraph*{Computational complexity.} The complexity of the equivalence problem depends on the product rule.
 We observe that an Ackermannian upper bound holds in general, and already for Hadamard automata one cannot do better, since equivalence is Ackermann-hard~\cite[Theorem~1]{BenediktDuffSharadWorrell:LICS:2017}.

-We have formalised most results in Agda.
-The document contains clickable links to the \agda{formalisation}{}.
+\subparagraph*{Commutativity problem.} Decidability of the equivalence problem has applications to other decision problems.
+A series $f \in \series \Q \Sigma$ is \emph{commutative} if the output $f(w)$ is invariant under permutation of the order of the symbols in the input $w \in \Sigma^*$.
+The \emph{commutativity problem} for a (finitely presented) class of series amounts to decide whether a given series is commutative.
+We have studied this problem in~\cite{Clemente:LICS:2025}, where we use it to decide solvability in power series of certain classes of multivariate recursions and differential equations.
+The main result in that work is that the commutativity problem is decidable for Hadamard, shuffle, and infiltration automata~\cite[Theorem 2]{Clemente:LICS:2025}.
+We can amply generalise this result in the general framework of $P$-products: We show in~\cref{app:commutativity} that commutativity of $P$-automata is decidable \emph{for every \BAC~$P$-product}.
+This unifies and generalises all results in~\cite{Clemente:LICS:2025}.